logo

 Kleanza Creek

-The park offers the local community camping and picnicking with an easy 1 km walking trail.
-The sounds of water and cool breezes make Kleanza Creek a must stop – […]
+The park offers the local community camping and picnicking opportunities in a serene setting.
+The sounds of water and cool breezes make Kleanza Creek a must stop – especially on hot […]

 Read more »